RVshare.com

 • Mileage: 611 miles

-• Fun Fact: For this road trip itinerary from Columbus to Albany, you will travel on the longest intercontinental freeway in the United States.
+• Fun fact: For this road trip itinerary from Columbus to Albany, you will travel on the longest intercontinental freeway in the United States.
 Interstate 90 clocks in at 3,020.54 miles.

-Top RV Rentals in Columbus, Ohio
+Top RV Rentals Near Columbus, Ohio

-Nearby National Parks
+National Parks

 On this Columbus to Albany road trip adventure, you will travel near two national parks.
 If you have time on your trip, you should think about checking out these locations.